pointw-dev/aws-cli/README.md

 Alternately you can run with those values in environment variables:

 ```
-docker run --rm -it -e "AWS_ACCESS_KEY_ID=AAAA" -e "AWS_SECRET_ACCESS_KEY=BBBB" -e "AWS_DEFAULT_REGION=us-east-2" cridev/aws
+docker run --rm -it -e "AWS_ACCESS_KEY_ID=AAAA" -e "AWS_SECRET_ACCESS_KEY=BBBB" -e "AWS_DEFAULT_REGION=us-east-2" pointw/aws-cli
 ```

 (replace AAAA and BBBB with your actual access keys, of course).

-You reuse the container by dropping the ```--rm```, saving having to always run ```aws configure``` or pass the environment variables.
+You can reuse the container by dropping the ```--rm```, saving having to always run ```aws configure``` or pass the environment variables.
 Or you could even build a new image based on this one with those values specified - just don't push that image anywhere public.

 See also:
 [AWS CLI Command Reference](http://docs.aws.amazon.com/cli/latest/reference/)